Rayan Philippe: Career

 Philippe made his professional debut with Dijon in a 2–0 Ligue 1 loss to Bordeaux on 24 August 2019.

 On 29 August 2021, he joined Swift Hesperange in Luxembourg.

+In June 2023, Philippe signed for 2.
+Bundesliga club Eintracht Braunschweig on a two-year deal following a season in which he scored 32 goals and registered 26 assists in just 30 matches.

+On 2 July 2025, Philippe moved to Hamburger SV in Bundesliga.